MaddHub-Official/Tumblr-Unfiltered/README.md

 [Violentmonkey: Get It Here](https://violentmonkey.github.io/get-it/)

-- Follow the link to install the stable branch of the extension for whatever browser you are using.
+- Follow the link to install the stable branch of the extension for the specific **web browser** you are using.

 ### Installing

-- Visit GreasyFork to install:
+- Visit **GreasyFork** to install:

 [GreasyFork - Tumblr: Unfiltered](https://greasyfork.org/en/scripts/487478-tumblr-unfiltered)

-- Click on the Install button to add the script to your extension.
+- Click on the **Install** button to add the script to your extension.

-****
 ![Greasy Fork](greasy_fork.png)

 ## Usage <a name = "usage"></a>